arpitjain099/phoenix/docs/development_getting_started.md

 4. Run `source setup_microk8s.sh` to set up the cluster and `kubectl`
 5. The command will output instructions on setting up your `/etc/hosts` file

+On non linux systems we have had problems with the ingress of microk8s and are still working on a solution.

 ### Using another local cluster

 If is possible to use a different cluster